ExceptedPrism3/42-Heilbronn/README.md

 ## 📜 License

 The code in this repository is licensed under the MIT License.
 You are free to use, modify, and distribute the code, but you must include the original copyright notice.
-See the `LICENSE` file for full details.
+See the [MIT License](LICENSE.md) file for full details.

 ---